You are currently viewing Foot Terminology 101: Podiatrist Common Foot Terminology

 Pronation and Supination:

 Let’s start with two terms you’ve likely heard tossed around pronation and supination.
 Pronation refers to the inward rolling motion of the foot during normal walking or running, helping to absorb shock and distribute pressure evenly.
 On the other hand, supination is the outward rolling motion that occurs during the push-off phase of the gait cycle.
 Understanding these terms is crucial for assessing foot mechanics and addressing issues like overpronation or underpronation.
+These are essential concepts in medical terminology for foot care.

 Plantar Fasciitis

 One of the most common foot conditions, plantar fasciitis, is often accompanied by intense heel pain, especially in the morning or after long periods of rest.
 But what exactly is the plantar fascia?
 This thick band of tissue runs along the bottom of the foot, connecting the heel to the toes and providing support to the arch.
 When strained or inflamed, it can result in the debilitating pain characteristic of plantar fasciitis.
+Knowing such foot terminology helps you understand your diagnosis better.

 Metatarsalgia